morganstanley/ComposeUI/README.md

 ### Docs

-For mor info check the [documentation](https://lerna.js.org/docs/api-reference/commands).
+For more information check the [documentation](https://lerna.js.org/docs/api-reference/commands).